 Magazine templates are a great foundation for making your own unique, creative designs.
-The sizing, pages, masters and basic elements are already set up for you, which means you can get stuck in with the fun part of the task—editing the template to suit the theme and style of your magazine.
+The sizing, pages, parents and basic elements are already set up for you, which means you can get stuck in with the fun part of the task—editing the template to suit the theme and style of your magazine.

 In this tutorial, learn the simple process of how to make a magazine from an existing InDesign magazine template and create something that looks completely special and unique.
 I’ll also share some of my top tips for choosing templates and some handy InDesign techniques for making editing a much easier and more enjoyable process.